Cell Dogs, Inc.

 Cell Dogs (Core) Training Program - BASIC OBEDIENCE

 Cell Dogs, Inc. rescues dogs from local shelters and enrolls them in basic obedience training programs.
 These classes take place in correctional facilities and actively involve inmate program trainers.
 For each training cycle, we ensure all dogs are lovingly adopted or promoted to our advanced training program for specialized service dog training.
 Program locations include Orange County Probation and Orange County Sheriff's Department jail facilities.
-We are currently working on expanding programs within the LA County Probation system as well.
 Our 14-week training program is facilitated by experienced professionals, and consists of two parts: Concepts in Dog Training; 4 weeks of lecture classes before teaming up with the shelter dog, and Practical Dog Training; 10 weeks of teaching their canine students good manners and basic obedience.
 Both parts offer participants soft skills (empathy, care, responsibility) and hard skills (animal behavior, dog training, and wellness) necessary for successful reentry.
 Our work rehabilitates juveniles and adults in correctional institutions through education, responsibility, therapeutic and psychological benefits, offering crucial life and marketable job skills.
 Our curriculum received endorsement as continuing education courses by the California Community College Chancellor’s Office in 2023.
 Upon completion of our program, our “program trainers” now receive a Certificate of Completion from Santiago Canyon College.
 This recognition enhances employment opportunities in the fields of dog training, grooming, doggie daycare and veterinary practice facilities upon their release.
 It also encourages higher education for the in-custody population.
 This distinction makes Cell Dogs the only organization of its kind in California.
 Cell Dogs has successfully rescued, trained and placed over 500 dogs into permanent homes.
 Beyond reducing euthanasia rates, saving costs at local shelters and at state correctional facilities by reducing recidivism rates, we transform program participants, providing them (and the dogs they train) a valuable second chance at leading productive and responsible lives.
 Dog adoption is also made easier as people looking for a shelter pup are not always equipped to handle an untrained or unsocialized animal.

 Cell Dogs has proven to significantly lower recidivism rates for our program participants, on average to less than 30%.
 For these trainers, crucial life and workforce readiness skills are acquired, both keys to successful reentry.
 Not returning to an institutionalized life also saves taxpayer dollars as it costs the state $215,000/year for each inmate!